Canadian Regulations for Travel Agencies in a Nutshell

 List of Canadian Hosts by Province

-Here's a handy dandy guide to see which Canadian-based host agencies are licensed to operated in the provinces mentioned in this article:
+Here's a handy dandy guide to see which Canadian-based host agencies are licensed to operate in the provinces mentioned in this article:

 Quebec: